Implicit self-consistent electrolyte model in plane-wave density-functional theory: Conclusions

 \section{Conclusions}

-Solid/liquid interfaces between electrodes and electrolytes in electrochemical cells present a complex system that requires the insights provided by computational studies to supplement and explain experimental observations.
-We developed and implemented a self-consistent computational framework that provides an efficient implicit description of electrode/electrolyte interfaces within density-functional theory through the solution of the generalized linear Poisson-Boltzmann equation.
-The electrolyte model is implemented in the widely used DFT code VASP and the implementation is made available as a free and open-source module, VASPsol.
-We show that this model enables ab-initio studies of electrochemistry at the DFT level.
-We validate the model by comparing the calculated electrode potential of zero charge for various metal electrodes with experimental values and by comparing the calculated double-layer capacitance of Pt(111) in a 1M solution and to previously calculations and experiments.
-To illustrate the usefulness of the model and the implementation, we compute the adsorption energy of Pt adatoms on a Pt(111) electrode as function of the applied potential.
-Confirming previous experimental observations, we find that the Pt dissolution rate increases as a function of the externally applied potential.
+Solid/liquid interfaces between electrodes and electrolytes in electrochemical cells present a complex system that benefits from insights provided by computational studies to supplement and explain experimental observations.
+We developed and implemented a self-consistent computational framework that provides an efficient implicit description of electrode/electrolyte interfaces within density-functional theory through the solution of the linearized Poisson-Boltzmann equation.
+The electrolyte model is implemented in the widely used DFT code VASP, and the implementation is made available as a free and open-source module, VASPsol, hosted on GitHub at \url{https://github.com/henniggroup/VASPsol}.
+We showed that this model enables ab-initio electrochemistry studies at the DFT level.
+We validated the model by comparing the calculated electrode potentials of zero charge for various metal electrodes with experimental values and the calculated double-layer capacitance of Pt(111) in a 1 M solution to previous calculations and experiments.
+We tested the validity of the linear approximation at large applied potentials and the accuracy of the analytic expressions for the forces.
+To illustrate the usefulness of the model and the implementation, we apply the model to determine the equilibrium shape of Cu crystal as a function of applied electrostatic potential.
+We predict a change in shape from an octahedron to a truncated octahedron with increasing potential.
+These calculations illustrate the utility of the implicit VASPsol model for computational electrochemistry simulations.